cs3157/recitations/recitation-9.md

 	delete[] data;
 }
 ```
-If we didn't define a copy constructor for `MyString`, initializing a new MyString from another `MyString` would make the new MyString's data pointer point to the same heap-allocated space as the old MyString's data pointer.
+If we didn't define a copy constructor for `MyString`, initializing a new `MyString` from another `MyString` would make the new `MyString`'s data pointer point to the same heap-allocated space as the old `MyString`'s data pointer.
 Upon destruction of either `MyString`, the other `MyString` would have a data pointer pointing to a freed piece of memory: hello, memory errors!

 As a rule of thumb, if your class necessitates explicit definition of a destructor, as `MyString` does, chances are that your class necessitates explicit definition of a copy constructor.